“I am a firm believer in making genuine change"

-With an exciting evening filled with the who’s who from British South Asian media, the 2022 AMAS gave recognition for the hard work and efforts of the nominees for the awards.
+With an exciting evening filled with the who’s who from British South Asian media, the 2023 AMAs gave recognition for the hard work and efforts of the nominees for the awards.

 The awards were given across a number of key categories that demonstrated the value and importance of Asian media in the UK.

-The 2022 AMAs saw the likes of Nihal Arthanayake, Lisa Aziz and Neev Spencer win awards for their contributions to Asian media.
+The 2023 AMAs saw the likes of Sangita Myska, Adam Hussain and Reha Kansara win awards for their contribution to Asian media.

 The Full List of Winners